British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Dogs

 Dogs are only permitted in the car park and arena provided they are under control, on a lead and cleared up after.
-As most of the areas have sheep and horses roaming, no dogs are allowed in the competition areas.
+No dogs are allowed in the competition areas.

 Acknowledgements

-Bannau Brycheiniog – for use of the area, and Craig y Nos country park.
+Bannau Brycheiniog – for use of the area, and Craig y Nos country park and their support with transporting equipment onto the hill.

 Mr Ashford Price – Dan yr Ogof Cave complex for car parking and facilities.

-The local Commoners on whose land we are running.
+The Commoners on whose land we are running.